Letters to Juliet: Plot

 Sophie is a young American woman who works for The New Yorker as a fact checker.
 She goes on a pre-honeymoon with her chef fiancé Victor to Verona, Italy.
-Victor is unmoved by the romance of Italy and uses his time constructively to research his soon-to-open restaurant, often neglecting Sophie.
-Sophie discovers that thousands of trite "letters to Juliet" left in Juliet's Verona courtyard are typically answered by the "Secretaries of Juliet".
-Sophie asks to join them and accidentally finds an unanswered letter by a Claire Smith from 1957.
-She answers it and within a week the now-elderly Claire arrives in Verona with her handsome barrister grandson Charlie Wyman.
-Claire and Sophie take an instant liking to each other, but Charlie and Sophie do not get along.
+Victor is unmoved by the romance of Italy and monopolizes the holiday by using his time constructively to conduct research for his soon-to-open restaurant, often neglecting the increasingly needy Sophie and her opinions.

+As Sophie explores Verona, she learns that thousands of "letters to Juliet" are left in Juliet's courtyard each year, written by women from all over the world seeking comfort and advice in love; the letters are collected and answered by a group called the "Secretaries of Juliet".
+Intrigued, Sophie asks to join them.

+Sophie later discovers an unanswered letter from a young girl named Claire Smith written in 1957, begging Juliet for guidance on her relationship with a boy named Lorenzo Bartolini.
+On a whim, Sophie answers the letter, and within a few days the now elderly Claire arrives in Verona with her barrister grandson Charlie.
+Claire and Sophie take an instant liking to each other, while Sophie and Charlie do not get along.